jdbruner/simh/.github/README.md

 # simh with BlinkenBone and PiPD11 extensions

-This repository is a form of simh/simh that integrates the following:
+This repository is a fork of simh/simh that integrates the following:
 - [simh](https://github.com/simh/simh): The Computer History Simulation Project
 - [BlinkenBone](https://github.com/j-hoppe/BlinkenBone): extend the SimH simulator with real or simulated console panels
 - [PiDP11](https://obsolescence.wixsite.com/obsolescence/pidp-11): recreating the PDP-11/70